fabioebner/vaadin-button-error/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+# How simulate the error:

+Start the project;

+Click in button and wait the message;

+Click in button again and wait the message;

+The button will stay disable

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,